makersacademy/bowling-challenge/README.md

 Bowling Challenge in Javascript
 =================
-Makers academy week 6 challenge to score a game of bowling.
+Makers academy week 6 challenge to score a game of bowling with a command line app.
 More about ten pin bowling here: http://en.wikipedia.org/wiki/Ten-pin_bowling

 Prerequisites